practicalli/clojure-web-services/docs/service-repl-workflow/integrant/index.md

 # Integrant Overview

-[Integrant](integrant.md) manages the life-cycle of components that are composed to create the Clojure service, i.e. start, stop, restart.
+[:fontawesome-solid-book-open: Integrant](integrant-system.md) manages the life-cycle of components that are composed to create the Clojure service, i.e. start, stop, restart.

 Integrant uses a declarative configuration (`resources/config.edn`) to define a system configuration.

 Components are managed using runtime polymorphism, i.e. `defmethod`, to define how each component is managed.

 - `init-key` start a component
 - `halt-key!` stop a component

-[Integrant REPL](integrant-repl.md) manages components during development to restart the services, loading all code changes into the REPL (especially useful after ranaming functions and namespaces)
+[:fontawesome-solid-book-open: Integrant REPL](integrant-repl.md) manages components during development to restart the services, loading all code changes into the REPL (especially useful after ranaming functions and namespaces)

 `integrant.repl.state/config` shows the configuration used to start the service.  `integrant.repl.state/system` to inspect the configuration state of the running system.